vche/usdpython/README.md

 # USD Python Tools

+**vche fork: This fork adds pixi virtual environment and the fix from @MagicalTux to support usd 23.
+This fork is required to use my freecad macro to convert to usdz.**

 This package installs to /Applications/usdpython and contains
 - `usdzconvert`, a Python-based tool to convert from various file formats to usdz
 - `usdARKitChecker`, a Python-based tool for usdz validation